Electric bill savings through

 Renters and Homeowners

-Households must have an income of 80% or less of the Area Median Income (AMI).
+The combined income of individuals living within the same household must have an income of 80% or less of the Area Median Income (AMI).

 Benefits of Subscribing to Solar